-The aim behind the said amendments is to liberalize and simplify the FDI policy to further promote the goal of ease of doing business in India and shall lead to larger FDI inflows and thereby contributing to growth of investment, income and employment in the country.
+The aim behind the said amendments is to liberalize and simplify the foreign direct investment (FDI) policy to further promote the goal of ease of doing business in India and lead to larger FDI inflows thereby contributing to the growth of investment, income, and employment in the country.

 Your email address will not be published *

 The economic development of India has witnessed a significant boom and by infusion of foreign direct investments from all across theView More

 Foreign Direct Investment (“FDI”) refers to the investment made by an individual, company, or entity from one country into anotherView More